microsoft/superbenchmark/docs/user-tutorial/result-summary.md

     `Tips`: this file can be found at ${output-dir}/results-summary.jsonl after each successful run.

- - **rule file**: It uses YAML format and defines how to generate the result summary including how to classify the metrics and what statistical methods (P50, mean, etc.) is applied.
+ - **rule file**: It uses YAML format and defines how to generate the result summary including how to classify the metrics and what statistical methods (P50, mean, etc.) are applied.

 ### rule file